 Please find out more about housing here.

-6. Academic records and study agreement
+6. Academic records

 In order to enroll at CEU, accepted students must submit the following documents to the Admissions Office by July 31, 2023: